pedro-bassani/Pedro-Bassani/README.md

 - 🤔 Learning C language and how to use GITHUB.
 - 💁‍♂️ How can i improve my code skills?
 - 💬 Ask me about anything.
-- 📫 How to reach me: Contact-me by my email pedrobassanihenrique@gmail.com or Discord: bascani
+- 📫 How to reach me: Contact-me by my email pedrobassanihenrique@gmail.com
 - 😄 Pronouns: he/him.
 - 🦉🟢 I'm doing for the second time Duolingo.